Skip to main content

 2. Validates all HTTP route secrets from configured sources.
 If multiple secrets fail, all failures are reported at once so you can fix them in a single pass.

-3. Resolves PostgreSQL service credentials at startup (when services are configured).
+3. Resolves PostgreSQL listener credentials at startup (when PostgreSQL listeners are configured).

 4. Generates or loads TLS certificates (if TLS is enabled).